 A traditional Easter treat, these Hot Cross Buns are slightly sweet, light and fluffy, and lightly spiced with cinnamon.
 You’ll want to make these buns an Easter tradition at your house!

-If you are looking for more Easter recipes, make sure you check out these Easter Egg Marshmallow Truffles (who can say no to homemade Easter candy?), my favorite Scalloped Potatoes Recipe, or this Sweet and Spicy Ham Glaze recipe that would be perfect for that Easter ham!
+If you are looking for more Easter recipes, make sure you check out these Easter Cupcakes, my favorite Scalloped Potatoes Recipe, or this Brown Sugar Glazed Ham recipe that would be perfect for that Easter ham!
+And don’t forget the Deviled Eggs!

 Hot Cross Buns.